Frequently Asked Questions

 • Views on item descriptors (where the proposal relates to an MBS item).

 The above are suggestions only.
-Stakeholders are free to provide consultation input on any aspect of the MSAC application and/or PICO Confirmation.
-Focus your consultation input on the core issues that you think PASC and MSAC should consider when appraising the application.
+Individuals and organisations are free to provide consultation input on any aspect of the MSAC application and/or PICO Confirmation.
+Focus your consultation input on the core issues that you think PASC and MSAC should consider.

 Is there anything I should not include in my consultation input?

-In addition, input from organisations (and the name of the organisation) may be cited in the PICO Confirmation and Public Summary Document (PSD) which is published on the MSAC website.
+In addition, the PICO Confirmation and Public Summary Document (PSD) for the application may cite input from organisations.
+This may include the name of the organisation and opinions expressed in the organisation’s consultation input.
+The department publishes both documents on the MSAC website.
 Organisations should keep this in mind and not include information or opinions that they would not wish to see in the public domain.

 What is the timeframe for providing consultation input to MSAC?

 In addition to the calendars, consultation deadlines are published in the MSAC Bulletin.
-You can subscribe to the MSAC Email Bulletin on the MSAC homepage and receive email alerts about which applications are going to each meeting of MSAC and its sub-committees, along with related consultation deadlines.
+You can subscribe to the MSAC Email Bulletin on the MSAC website homepage and receive email alerts about which applications are going to each meeting of MSAC and its subcommittees, along with related consultation deadlines.

 What should I do if I cannot lodge my consultation input by the due date?

 In most instances, PASC will not consider consultation input received after the pre-PASC closing date.
-This input will, however, be provided to MSAC for consideration when it is assessing the application.
+The department will give MSAC this input for consideration when MSAC is assessing the application.

+MSAC considers all consultation input received by the pre-MSAC consultation closing date.
+This includes consultation input that was considered by PASC.
 MSAC may not consider consultation input received after the pre-MSAC closing date.
-It is, therefore, important to ensure consultation input is submitted before the deadline wherever possible.
+It is, therefore, important to ensure you give us your consultation input before the deadline.

-If after considering these strategies you still cannot submit your input by the closing date, you can email commentsMSAC@health.gov.au to request an extension.
-Please note the maximum period of extension is 10 business days.
+If after considering these strategies you still cannot give us your input by the closing date, you can email commentsMSAC@health.gov.au to ask for an extension.
+Please note the maximum period of extension is 10 business days, less for some applications.

 How do I find out what happened to an application that I commented on?

 Once it has finalised its appraisal of an application for public funding, MSAC publishes a Public Summary Document (PSD).
-The PSD captures MSAC deliberations and key advice to the Minister, which is generally to either support funding; not support funding; or defer consideration.
-The Government will decide whether public funding should be granted, taking MSAC’s advice into consideration.
+The PSD sets out MSAC’s advice to the Minister and summarises MSAC’s reasoning.
+MSAC may:

 Is the MSAC consultation process the same for every application?